second-hand / one-off items

 * Frank Stokes: With Dan Sane and Will Batts (1927-1929) LP (Roots).
 Collection of tracks from one of the greats of the pre-war period, still seemingly somewhat slept on?
 Record is clean with occasional stray surface marks.
 The condition of the 78s used as source material is a mixed bag.
 Insert present & folded in half (which seems to be how it was issued?).
 Cover shows some wear such as an old price tag sticker top left & corner wear such as lower right (more visible on the back).
 Austria issue. $10

 * Clifford Thornton New Art Ensemble: Freedom & Unity LP (Goody).
 French issue of this noted session recorded in 1967.
 Personnel: Clifford Thornton (valve trombone), Sonny King (alto saxophone), Don Moore (bass), Jimmy Garrison (bass on one composition), Tyrone Crabb (bass on two compositions), Edward Avent (cornet on two compositions), Harold "Nunding" Avent (drums), Karl Berger (vibes), Joe McPhee (trumpet, one composition; his first issued recording, I believe?).
 Record generally plays well, with a few pops here & there.
 The cover shows mild wear, with the primary issue being some of the lamination starting to bubble up on the back, seemingly a rather common situation.
 Two stickers are on the back as well, seemingly of the vintage from when it went out into the world; "Distribution Exclusive R.C.A." & "T" on a gold sticker.
-French issue. $40
+French issue. $50 SOLD

 * Ali Farka Toure: s/t CD (Disques Esperance).
 1988 French issue of this classic.
 CD insert has a fold along the left side as shown in the photo below.
 CD is clean, just a couple stray light marks. $12